mortie/mason-js/README.md

 # mason-js

-This is a JavaScript implementation of [MASON](https://github.com/mortie/mason).
+This is a JavaScript implementation of [MASON](https://github.com/mortie/mason), a JSON-like object notation.

 ## Usage